Acherontia atropos: Description

 The species shows sexual dimorphism, as in most Lepidoptera.
 Female moths of this species tend to be larger than males, appearing bulkier and sporting larger, more robust abdomens.
 The abdomen of a male Acherotia atropos is less broad, with a pointed distal (lower) abdominal segment.
 In contrast, the females of the species have a distal abdominal segment that is rounded off at the tip.
 Antennae seen on a male are thinner and shorter than the antennae seen on a female.
-There are no pattern or colour changes related to the sex of an A. atropos.

 The caterpillar of the African death's-head hawkmoth is also sturdy and somewhat variable in colour, being some shade of buff, green or brown, with seven diagonal blue lines.
-At the rear is a curved, thorn-like horn.
+At the rear is a curved, thornlike horn.
 It can attain a length of 5 to 6 in.
 The other two species of death's-head hawkmoth similarly have three larval color forms: typically, green, brown and yellow.
 The pupa is stout and reddish-brown, and is formed 8 to 10 in under the ground in a chamber the size of a large hen's egg.